Great gifts for your grandparents this holiday season

 Read more: Best Amazon Alexa devices of 2019

 As we get older, we tend to need to take more medications every day.
-The Pillsy smart cap is a practical gift that helps make that process a little bit easier.
-This pill cap detects when you've opened the bottle and tells you if you've missed a dose or are about to accidentally double dose, a potentially life-saving idea.
+The Memo Box is a practical gift that helps make that process a little bit easier.
+It pings you with alerts when it's time to take your meds, and it tracks your usage so that you can tell you if you've missed a dose or are about to accidentally double dose, a potentially life-saving idea.
 It comes with Bluetooth connectivity and a free app, so your grandparent (or a caretaker) can monitor their habits.

 Do you have that one elderly family member who is constantly misplacing their precious belongings?
 As we grow old, it often becomes harder to keep track of all of our various knick knacks.
 Combined with declining eyesight, this forgetfulness can turn into a problem.